 Doc responds, “You may indeed, if you get lucky.”

-This prognostication is very interesting to me in contrast to Johnny Ringo’s exclamation of his attempt to cheat the devil.
+This prognostication is very interesting to me in contrast to Johnny Ringo’s so-called cheat of the devil.
 Wyatt never tries to cheat the devil.
 Josephine only plays the devil.
-She is presented as a temptation, but I believe that she is Gretchen empowered by a vagina.
+She is presented as a temptation, but I believe that she is Gretchen empowered by her vagina.

 I argue that her desire for Wyatt signals that he will be the one saved.